will-boyle/MathOptimization/README.md

 Last update: 8/9/2026.

-convex/nonconvex optmimziation solvers.
+convex/nonconvex solvers.
 More to come.

 By convention, all optimizations are minimization.